310mc/https-310mc.github.io-tl/source/_posts/aquarium/epilogue.md

 {% endbubble %}

 {% bubble Souma %}
-“Wh-what!?
+“Wawa—!?
 Buchou-dono!
 I do not particularly want any reward, so please do not toss seafood at me!”
 {% endbubble %}

 {% bubble Kaoru %}
 Ahaha, you’re really into this, Kanata-kun.

-But this is the first time I’ve heard about this whole “going to the aquarium together” thing.
-That’s weird, I was never invited to this~?
+But this is the first time I’m hearing about this whole “going to the aquarium together” thing.
+That’s weird, you never invited *me* to this~?
 {% endbubble %}

 {% bubble Souma %}
 Did you want us to?
-You come and go with the club, and so our *“tai-ming”* had always been off, and we had thought that forcing you to come would be too much.
+However, you come and go with the club, do you not?

+Our timing had always been off, and we had thought that forcing you to come would be too much.

-And when you do show your face, you usually look very tired as you gaze idly at the water tanks… We had only wanted to let you rest whenever we secretly went off to the aquarium.
+And when you do show your face, you usually look very tired as you gaze idly at the water tanks… We had only wanted to let you rest during those times.
 {% endbubble %}

 {% bubble Kaoru %}